 Post-surgical jacket and recovery suitsIn some cases, you can use an alternative to the dreaded cone.
 If you're trying to protect an area on the cat's body (not the face), you can use a garment to cover the body with.
 These jackets, sleeves or suits are generally less stressful to cats than a regular cone.

 There are several commercial options, like this one by Suitical -

 For homemade versions, our members have used baby onesies, like this one -

 Cezare wearing a onesie Posted by @darlenam8

 Or a sleeve made of an old teeshirt.
-You can either use a very stretchy teeshirt, cut off the sleeves and gently pull it over the cat's body, or you can get creative and create a version based on knots, like this one -
+You can use a very stretchy teeshirt, cut off the sleeves and gently pull it over the cat's body.

 So, which cone or cone-substitute should you use?
 It depends.
 If you're trying to prevent a cat from licking or chewing on an area that can be covered with a "suit" that is probably the best option.
 The garment won't limit Kitty's movement and won't get in the way of eating or drinking.
 However if it's the face that you're trying to protect from the claws, some kind of cone is probably the only solution.

 What to expect when your cat wears a coneCones are never fun.
 Most cats hate the feeling of the cone around their neck and there's usually an adjustment period.
 During the first few hours, many cats have difficulty even walking around with the cone.
 Some cats walk backward while others walk into walls.
 Some cats refuse to walk at all and resort to crawling or dragging themselves across the floor.
 Be patient and give Kitty time to adjust to the new situation.